ordina-jworks/ordina-jworks.github.io/_posts/2019-02-16-ddd-europe.md

 One card tells the leader to look for someone who has been a bit quiet or outside of the discussion and move the group around so that he is next to the board.
 This immediately make this person more involved in the discussion and we also start paying attention to his view.
 Another card suggests to let someone go through the entire process that is modelled on the board and explain it step by step.
 We immediately find out that some definitions on the board are hard to explain and not as clear as we thought they were.

-Overall this workshop was an excellent demonstration of how you can work together as a team to quickly come up with a great domain model that is understood by everyone involved.
+With this excellent workshop Marijn shows us how easy it can be to come up with a great domain model that is understood and agreed upon by everyone involved.

 ## Lost in transaction?
 Strategies to manage consistency across boundaries by Bernd Ruecker